 WHAT IS SEXUAL ABUSE?

-Sexual abuse consists of some acts that would be considered abusive in all cultures.
-This usually includes all forms of sexual penetration and all acts that are done for the purpose of pleasing the perpetrator.
-Some forms of sexual interactions might be acceptable in some cultures, and abusive in others.
+Sexual abuse consists of acts that harm the victim mentally or physically.
+The acts include all forms of unwanted sexual penetration and all behaviors that are done for the purpose of sexually pleasing the perpetrator.
+Some forms of sexual abuse might be acceptable in some cultures, and abusive in others.
 For example, some African natives breastfeed their children until age 15.
 Although this behavior is sexually abusive to the child, the act has become part of social culture and is considered normal.
 The abusive nature of the activity may not be consciously apparent to the child, but causes unconscious problems and abnormal mental development.
 Also western cultures have legalized and socially embraced certain forms of sexual abuse.
-Until recently, Great Britain did not recognize oral rape as a form of sexual abuse.
-As for child circumcision, it is currently practiced by most industrialized countries.
-The medical industry even promotes this surgical procedure and praises it for having "beneficial effects" on the child's health.
+Until recently, Great Britain did not recognize oral rape as a form of rape.
+As for male and female circumcision, it is is currently practiced by most Third-World countries.
+By contrast, industrialized countries of the West have only embraced circumcision of boys.
+The medical industry promotes this surgical act and praises it for its "beneficial effects" on the child's health.
 In essence, such forms of sexual abuse are institutionalized psychopathology, and the children are always affected mentally.